aws/aws-sdk-pandas/README.md

 ## At scale
 AWS SDK for pandas can also run your workflows at scale by leveraging [Modin](https://modin.readthedocs.io/en/stable/) and [Ray](https://www.ray.io/).
 Both projects aim to speed up data workloads by distributing processing over a cluster of workers.

 The quickest way to get started is to use AWS Glue with Ray.
-Read our [docs](https://aws-sdk-pandas.readthedocs.io/en/3.2.1/scale.html), our [blog](https://aws.amazon.com/blogs/big-data/scale-aws-sdk-for-pandas-workloads-with-aws-glue-for-ray/), or head to our latest [tutorials](https://github.com/aws/aws-sdk-pandas/tree/main/tutorials) to discover even more features.
+Read our [docs](https://aws-sdk-pandas.readthedocs.io/en/3.2.1/scale.html), our blogs ([1](https://aws.amazon.com/blogs/big-data/scale-aws-sdk-for-pandas-workloads-with-aws-glue-for-ray/)/[2](https://aws.amazon.com/blogs/big-data/advanced-patterns-with-aws-sdk-for-pandas-on-aws-glue-for-ray/)), or head to our latest [tutorials](https://github.com/aws/aws-sdk-pandas/tree/main/tutorials) to discover even more features.

 ## [Read The Docs](https://aws-sdk-pandas.readthedocs.io/)